Hide Your face With Spanish Lace: The Story Of The Valencia Fan

 For me, any spare childhood moments not spent spinning around in circles in the hope of becoming Wonder Woman were passed in utter delight at the action of fanning myself delicately, as though in a BBC period drama, with my most ladylike of playthings: a souvenir Spanish lace fan.

-The action of snapping the pretty little fan shut felt even more exotic and très Les Liaisons Dangereuses – especially when I learned that back in those days an entire language had developed around ladies’ use of fans, which they would use to communicate everything from flirtatiousness to anger and even modesty.
+The action of snapping the pretty little fan shut felt even more exotic and très Les Liaisons Dangereuses – especially when I learned that back in those days an entire language had developed around ladies’ use of fans, which could communicate everything from flirtatiousness to anger and even modesty.

 Modesty is something which perfectly describes native Valencia fan maker, Vicent Vibenca.

 As you saunter along Plaza Lope de Vega you can spot him at work through his shop window, and he tells me he deliberately chose this location in a quaint pedestrian street so that people could see him at work and learn more about the age old tradition of Valencia fan painting.

 Vicent’s fan making is more than just a labour of love, it’s an ongoing tribute to his grandfather whose photo he proudly displayed on a shelf behind him.

 His grandad started out painting ceramics, he tells me, before becoming a fan maker’s artist which is a highly specialised job, and eventually saving up to start his own fan business.